Photography & Charities: How images play an important part in connecting with your audience

-Images are hugely important and if you are involved with the charity sector, images couldn’t be more important.
+Images are hugely important and if you are involved in the charity sector, images couldn’t be more important.
 We are all so busy these days – everyone is zooming around at a hundred miles an hour and it’s hard to consume content now.
-There’s just so much of it, and it takes a lot of our time.
+There’s just so much of it and it takes a lot of our time.
 Images take no time.
-You get an immediate impact from looking at an image and it only takes a split second.
+You get an immediate impact from looking at an image and it only takes a split-second.
 That’s hugely powerful.

 When you see an image that you emotionally connect with, it makes such a difference and can stay with you all day.